People Shout Their Revenge Stories From The Rooftops

 We came back to the house and we could hear them making fun of us because of the hole.
 My friend is furious, but I’m calm because I already thought of a way to get back at them.

 A couple of days go by when they finally decide to fix the hole.
 Two nice guys come down and fix it, and said they were sorry and everything.

-We chatted, they were cool, but my revenge was already planned, sorry dudes.
+My friend and I both have JBL speakers, the good ones that can really play loud, this is where it begins.
+Every day I started to go to bed early, so I can be up at 8 am.
 First I take a shower and set up for college, then plug both of the speakers into my laptop, search for inappropriate sounds, leave the volume up – maximum – and let it play in a loop until I get home, around 6 pm.

 Oooh, my amusement was sky-high.

 My housemate agreed with this since we both started to leave the apartment earlier, until one day we heard a knock on our door.
+IT WAS THE FAT GUY.

 Fat Guy: ‘HEEEEEY, I DON’T KNOW WHAT YOU’RE DOING BUT IT HAS TO STOP, WE ARE RECORDING TODAY AND WE CAN’T HAVE THOSE WEIRD NOISES IN THE BACKGROUND.’
 (They record the episodes in the house but they could easily use a studio to authenticate the sound.
-They are really cheap when it comes to saving funds.)

 Me: ‘Nah, since you are in the legal right to make noise from 8 am to 6 pm, I am too, I can make all the noise I want in that period of time.’